fabien-colonnier/MyWebsite/pages/emma.md

 <p style="text-align: justify; text-justify: inter-word;">
 <b>Ergonomics:</b>
-As the objective was to have a low-cost vehicle, we wanted to have a very simple seat.
-Therefore, the choice to have a fixed angle between the seat and the backrest was made.
-Only one degree of freedom allowed to adjust the driving position was te seat slider.
-Thus, the angle of the seat with the floor as well as the wheel position should be carefully chosen to make the driving position confortable for most.
-An ergonomic study showed that it is possbile for the population from the 10% female to 85% male size to fit confortably.
-A correct positionning of the pedals was also designed to fit the most.
+As the objective was to make a low-cost vehicle, we wanted to have a very simple seat.
+Therefore, the choice was made to have a fixed angle between the seat and the backrest.
+The only one degree of freedom allowed to adjust the driving position was the seat slider.
+Thus, the angle of the seat with the floor as well as the steering-wheel position needed to be carefully chosen to make the driving position comfortable for most people.
+An ergonomic study showed that it was possible to comfortably fit from the 10% female up to the 85% male mannequin.
+The position of the pedals was also designed to fit the majority of people.
 <table style="width:100%; text-align: center;">
 	<tr>
 	   <th style="text-align:center;"> <img src="/files/Emma_prj/Engineering/Ergonomic_50man.png" width="300" alt="50% man"/> </th>